 Fortunately, getting divorced also taught me more about myself and who I am, what I feel and what I need than I ever could have learned by remaining in an unhappy marriage.
 By continuing to read about relationships and reflect on my past ones I was able to figure out where things had gone wrong and what I needed to address to improve things going forward.
 I then sought regular individual psychological therapy to begin working on building up these skills and breaking old habits.
 I was also able to reconnect and develop stronger and more genuine relationships with my family and close friends.

-Two years post divorce, and I am now the happiest that I ever been in my life.
-I have continued to make a lot of positive changes, as outlined in my Are You Living the Life that You Want? article, and the proof of these improvements and changes have become evident in my recent personality assessment, schemas and defence mechanism test results.
+Two years post-divorce, and I am now the happiest that I ever been in my life.
+I have continued to make a lot of positive changes, and the proof of these improvements and changes have become evident in my recent personality assessment, schemas, and defense mechanism test results.

 Getting divorced is sometimes necessary, but it is never an easy decision.
-If deep down you know your marriage is not working, it’s highly unlikely that it will just get better without any positive action being taken together.
+If deep down you know your marriage is not working, it’s highly unlikely that it will just get better without any affirmative action taken together.